EducationalVideoCenter/WAC/YPV Curriculum/Markdown Annotated Lessons/Urban and Rural Characteristics.md

 # URBAN AND RURAL CHARACTERISTICS

-***What have we learned from the Urban/Rural Tennessee collaboration that needs to be reflected in the curriculum?
+***What characteristics and distinctions about urban and rural contexts should be reflected in our curriculum?
 In what form can it be included?***

 <br><br>